r3nard-bl3u/r3nard-bl3u/README.md

 - 👋 Hi, I’m @r3nard-bl3u
-- 👀 I’m interested in software engineering, data science
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning software engineering with ALX
+- 🌱 I’m currently learning Data Science with IBM
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me +2348187464232
+- 📫 How to reach me ajimotokanjohnson@gmail.com

 <!---
 r3nard-bl3u/r3nard-bl3u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.